Caleb Smith (baseball): Arizona Diamondbacks

 On August 31, 2020, Smith was traded from the Marlins alongside pitcher Humberto Mejía and Julio Frias to the Arizona Diamondbacks in a package deal for outfielder Starling Marte.
 Smith pitched in 4 games (3 starts), totaling 11 innings of work with 12 strikeouts.

 On August 18, 2021, Smith was suspended for ten games by Major League Baseball for having a foreign substance in his glove.
 In 45 appearances (13 starts) for Arizona, Smith logged a 4–9 record and 4.83 ERA with 124 strikeouts in 113 2/3 innings pitched.

 Smith pitched in 44 contests for the Diamondbacks in 2022, posting a 1–3 record and 4.11 ERA with 65 strikeouts in 70.0 innings of work.
 In the final day of the season, Smith left a game against the Los Angeles Dodgers with what was later diagnosed as a partial tear in the ulnar collateral ligament of his throwing arm.
 He was designated for assignment on November 15, 2022.
 On November 18, Smith was non–tendered by Arizona and became a free agent.

 Pittsburgh Pirates

 On February 9, 2023, Smith signed a minor league contract with the Pittsburgh Pirates organization.
 In 10 games for the Triple–A Indianapolis Indians, he struggled to a 6.40 ERA with 38 strikeouts across 45 innings pitched.
 Smith underwent Tommy John surgery in June, ending his season.
 He elected free agency following the season on November 6.

 Cleburne Railroaders

 On July 29, 2024, Smith signed with the Cleburne Railroaders of the American Association of Professional Baseball.
 In 3 starts for Cleburne, he struggled to a 6.75 ERA with 9 strikeouts across 9 1/3 innings pitched.
 Smith was released by the Railroaders on August 14.
 He re-signed with the Railroaders on August 24.

 Dorados de Chihuahua

 On April 15, 2025, Smith signed with the Dorados de Chihuahua of the Mexican League.
+In 20 games (18 starts) he threw 93 innings going 3-9 with a 5.52 ERA with 95 strikeouts and threw one complete game.